makerdao/community/meetups/promotion-guide.md

 - [Twitter](https://twitter.com/): Crypto twitter is far-reaching.
 - [Craigslist](https://www.craigslist.org/): Posting in Groups and Events in the community section of your local Craigslist site may attract more people to your event.

-## Local places to promote your event:
+## Local Venues to Promote Your Event

 - Libraries
 - Community Centers